-Duaget Code Inform ation Mechanism ID: Mechanism Name: Prime Partner Name: Integrated Family Healt h Program (IFHP) Matern al Child Health Strategic Area Budget Code Planned Amount On Hold Amount Prevention МТСТ 0 0
+Baaget Code information Mechanism ID: Mechanism Name: Integrated Family Healt h Program (IFHP) - Mater nal and Child Health Strategic Area Budget Code Planned Amount On Hold Amount Prevention MTCT 0 C

 IFHP plans to increase the number of pregnant women who know their HIV status and who receive ARV prophylaxis by building on exisiting MNCH-FP service delivery platforms.
-In essence, the PEPFAR investment will decrease "missed opportunities" among women accessing facility-based services and will help to standardize the inclusion of HIV services within the spectrum of services for women of
+In essence, the PEPFAR investment will decrease "missed opportunities" among women accessing facility-based services and will help to standardize the inclusion of HIV services within the spectrum of services for women of reproductive age throughout the health system.
+This project will continue to operate in two major regions of the country: Amhara and Oromiya.
+The project will scale up the prevention-of-mother-to-child (PMTCT) services from the current 70 Health Centers (HCs) to 80 HCs with COP 2012 funds.
+PMTCT service provision will be primarily at health centers, with support provided at the community level, and through Health Extension Workers (HEWs) at Health Posts (HPs).